moukani/IRISDemos/BaseImages/irisdemodb/README.md

 ./run.sh
 ```

-The script will create an emphemeral container and let you know where the management portal
+The script will create an ephemeral container and let you know where the management portal is.
-is.
 If you need help, just run:

 ``` shell
 ./run.sh --help